 What is an oxymoron?

 An oxymoron is any grouping of oppositional words to create a new, unique word or phrase.
+The classic definition of oxymoron highlights this clash of ideas, taking two seemingly incompatible words and forging them into something meaningful.
 At first glance, oxymorons appear to be absurd due to this contrast.
-However, the juxtaposition of two opposing words can add irony, reveal a deeper meaning behind the text, or add onto the dramatic effect.
+However, the juxtaposition of two opposing words can add irony, reveal a deeper meaning behind the text, or add to the dramatic effect.

 Oxymoron Examples in Movie Titles: